-CCFC have been accommodating and keen to restore and develop links with the Association (and we hope to announce developments in due course).
-Our ‘Special Guest’ programme has been restored and there are plans to enhance the presence of our former players around the ground.
-We have also renewed our support of BBC C&W’s matchday commentary by making our special guest available to them.
+CCFC were accommodating and keen to restore and develop links with the Association.
+Our ‘Special Guest’ programme was restored and there are plans for next season to enhance the presence of our former players around the ground.
+We also renewed our support of BBC C&W’s matchday commentary by making our special guest available to them.
 The entertaining after match sessions in Lady Gs at the Casino with our guest in the company of CCFPA’s Billy Bell and Sky Blues fans, once more, proved popular.
 CCFPA’s page in the Club’s award winning programme PUSB written by Mike Young was also restored.

-Several charity fixtures involving Sky Blues Legends organised by FPs Dave Busst (of SBITC) & Dave Bennett have already taken place and more will follow (and committee man Dean Nelson will now also be helping these to get organised).
+Charity fixtures involving Sky Blues Legends organised by FPs Dave Busst (of SBITC) & Dave Bennett continued to take place (and committee man Dean Nelson now helps to get these organised).
 In September the Association’s Mike Young & AM Lionel Bird were also instrumental in underpinning an important marker of the heritage of women’s football in Coventry through the playing of a re-enactment of a WW1 Ladies Works Cup Final by members of Coventry Ladies, once more at the Butts.
 Mike also liaised with researchers at Nottingham University to faciltate survey research amongst our members on the health risks of osteo-arthritis for former professional footballers.